rubensworks/article-privacy-decentralized/content/framework.md

-## A Privacy Preserving Federation Framework
+## A Privacy-Preserving Federation Framework
 {:#framework}

 <!-- In this section, we introduce a framework to enable querying